 There have been a number of posts about the correlations between sites with too many commercial anchors and penguin issues.
 I’ll agree the correlations are very high but guess what sites with a high percentage of commercial anchors also have… lots of crappy links.

-Spun content on web 2.0’s, article directories, forum profiles, sponsored posts, blog networks, link wheels etc. Lots of crappy links, this is where a tool such as Link Detective can really help speed up the process and analyse the types of links that are pointing to your site very quickly.
+Spun content on web 2.0’s, article directories, forum profiles, sponsored posts, blog networks, link wheels etc. Lots of crappy links, this is where a tool such as URLProfiler can really help speed up the process and analyse the types of links that are pointing to your site very quickly.
 I recommend paying for the premium membership if you plan to be doing a couple of link audits per month.

 Be creative at finding contact information for Link Removals